-All bound and signed dissertations are due on the dates specified above for each degree awarding period (November, March and May).
+All bound and signed dissertations are due on September 19, 2014 for November 2014 graduation.
 Dissertations must be submitted to the Registrar’s Office for the degree to be voted.
 No exceptions can be made to this rule.

 Bound dissertations must be delivered to the Harvard School of Public Health, Registrar’s Office, 677 Huntington Avenue; Kresge G-4; Boston, Massachusetts 02115-6096, ATTN.: Joann Wilson-Singleton.